atridadl/atridadl/README.md

 # Hi there 👋

 ## My name is Atridad!
-I am a persian-canadian queer full-stack software developer who loves making things for the web.
+I'm a full-stack software developer who loves making things for the web.
 Thanks for checking out my profile!

 🏳️‍🌈 Pronouns: He/They